nahed2019/jobpass-ms3/README.md

     - To find the developer’s last projects with the ability to check them with a click of a button
     * In My Profile/ Project section, the user will find the projects I have worked on recently.
 It contains an image of the project in a desktop screen along with a brief description of the project and two buttons for the project's GitHub repository and the project's live website.
     - To easily get in touch with site developer or owner via contact form
-    * In the contact form and the footer of the page, you will find all information in clear and simple way.
+    * In the contact form and the footer of the page, you will find all information in a clear and simple way.

+### Bugs

+### Solved bugs

+1. The option of downloading the profile as PDF in Manage Profile Page was wrongly directing to Log In page.
+ Issue has fixed by creating a new function to get the needed data then call another function which convert the data to PDF.
+ Credit: I got help from my mentor to fix this issue.

+2. I got an error in my workspace terminal : "GET /favicon.ico HTTP/1.1" 404:
+Issue has fixed by adding <link rel="shortcut icon" href="#" /> to the header section.
+Credit: I got help from (https://stackoverflow.com/questions/39149846/why-am-i-seeing-a-404-not-found-error-failed-to-load-favicon-ico-when-not-usin)

+### Unsolved bugs

+- When we click on the downloading option/Manage profile page the PDF file is showing the layout of Manage Profile without showing any data.
+Issue Not Fixed Yet.
+I’m still working on a solution to fix the issue

 # Deployment